 Shiver under The Wolf Moon, one of a collection of Winter Tales.

-Note: The Wolf Moon is published under my Dark Fiction brand of Sharon Kernow.
+Update note: In this version, The Wolf Moon was published under the name of Sharon Kernow.